tushar21014/flexapi/README.md

 ## Contribution Guidelines

-We welcome contributions to FlexApp!
+We welcome contributions to FlexiApp!
 Please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a detailed description of your changes.